kdltr/soil-egg/README.md

 The interface adheres closely to the stock SOIL interface.

-soil is known to work on Linux, Mac OS X, Windows, and with OpenGL ES. soil will automatically compile with ES support on ARM hardware, or when `gles` is defined during compilation (e.g. `chicken-install -D gles`).
+soil is known to work on Linux, Mac OS X, Windows, and with OpenGL ES.

 Much thanks to Jonathan Dummer for writing the original SOIL library.